dbolivar25/redis/README.md

 - Array
 - Null

-The `protocol.rs` and `resp3.rs` modules handle encoding and decoding of messages.
+The `codec.rs` and `resp3.rs` modules handle encoding and decoding of requests.

 ## Logging